octocampus/oozie-to-airflow/envs/dev/ansible_airflow_installer/readme.md

 ---------------

 * If some services are not running , please check the journalctl logs.
-  For example, check logs via this command.
+  For example, if airflow scheduler is not running, please check the airflow logs via this command.
   ```
-  journalctl -u superset-server.service
+  journalctl -u airflow-scheduler.service
   ```
-  Or restart the  service.
+  Or restart the airflow scheduler service.
   ```
   systemctl restart airflow-scheduler.service
   ```

 FAQ
 ---